imranhsayed/gutenberg-workshop/README.md

 - It uses Webpack to bundle all of its dependencies into one file index.js
 - Has separate stylesheet for front-end & editor.

+## Blocks Description :clipboard:

+1. [custom-category](https://github.com/imranhsayed/gutenberg-workshop/tree/master/custom-category) Creates a custom catageory `GW Custom Blocks` and registers a block under the same category.

+2. [dynamic-block](https://github.com/imranhsayed/gutenberg-workshop/tree/master/dynamic-block) Creates a dynamic block `Latest Posts`, that renders content as saved from the edit function in editor.
+The content that is returned by `render_callback()` is displayed on the front end.
+Here the editor content and front content can be different if you return different content from `edit()` in block.js and `render_callback()` in php file.

+3. [dynamic-block-ssr](https://github.com/imranhsayed/gutenberg-workshop/tree/master/dynamic-block-ssr) Creates a dynamic block and returns the same content both in editor and front end, what is returned by `render_callback()`, using `<ServerSideRender>`.
+The data that you pass in attributes of`<ServerSideRender attributes={{ name: 'Imran' }}>` will be available in `render_callback( $attributes )` in php.
+You must define its type in the `register_block_type()`

 ## Useful Blogs: